Enrichment and Enhancement

 Students on integration and with special needs are catered for in several ways, e.g. modifying work required, withdrawal from class on a long or short-term basis, and assistance in the classroom.

-Gifted students whose abilities and/or skills are developed beyond their level are given an environment to further challenge them by withdrawal into selected groups and classroom activities, and promoting their involvement in co-curricula activities designed for their enjoyment and challenge.
+Gifted students whose abilities and/or skills are developed beyond their level are given an environment to further challenge them by withdrawal into selected groups and classroom activities, and promoting their involvement in co-curricular activities designed for their enjoyment and challenge.

 It is important to stress that all areas of school learning are interdependent upon a competent degree of literacy skills.
 The English curriculum is a balance of areas: speaking and listening, reading and viewing, and writing.
 Oral language is central to learning and the development of each personality.
 It is the chief means of verbal communication and provides a foundation upon which students learn to read and write.

 Mathematics, like English, is relevant to daily living.
-It is important that students have an understanding and show competence in fundamental skills; are familiar with useful facts and terms; and have a fundamental knowledge of methods and procedures.
-As well as competency and understanding, the students must be able to apply mathematical ideas, rules and procedures to practical situations.
+It is important that students have an understanding and show competence in fundamental skills; are familiar with useful facts and terms, and have a fundamental knowledge of methods and procedures.
+As well as competency and understanding, the students must be able to apply mathematical ideas, rules, and procedures to practical situations.
 They must be able to think purposefully and effectively regarding situations which require mathematical skills.
 Mathematics is a subject to be mastered and hopefully enjoyed!
 The confidence gained by the students in this area will help to develop their ability to think logically, clearly and creatively in many other situations.

 Our aim at Mazenod College is that all students have access and success in educational experiences that are challenging, purposeful and comprehensive, which results in them achieving something of value to themselves and others.

-The Junior curriculum has been written and designed to cover Year 7 and Year 8 to ensure continuity in the consolidation of a student’s learning.
+The junior curriculum has been written and designed to cover Year 7 and Year 8 to ensure continuity in the consolidation of a students’ learning.